 Two bonus lessons in addition to the six included lessons

-We’ll get together virtually to discuss the course content
+We’ll all get together virtually to discuss the course content

 Weekly health writing tasks